Powered vs. non-powered cables

 Non-Powered Cables

 Cables used for traditional sensors such as pH and polarographic DO usually have dedicated wires for transmitting signals between the sensor and transmitter.
 The sensor signals are typically current, voltage, or resistance values representative of the measurement value.
 Hamilton electrical connections for traditional sensors include VP6, S7, S8, K8 (K9), and T82/D4.
-The opposite end of the cable is typically bare wire leads for connection to a transmitter. special versions of these cables are also available for connection to bioreactors.
+The opposite end of the cable is typically bare wire leads for connection to a transmitter.
+Special versions of these cables are also available for connection to bioreactors.

 Powered Cables